-Off-site Field Instructors are required to have a minimum HBSW degree.
+Off-site Field Instructors are required to have a BSW, HBSW or MSW degree.
 The role of the off-site field instructor is to provide direction, supervision and evaluation in a field placement setting where there is not a qualified social worker with a degree on staff.